nutnonoat/intania-computer-vision-at-edge/instruction.md

-## 1.Provision EC2 with VS Code Server using CloudFormation Template ( Default VPC)
+## 1. Provision EC2 with VS Code Server using CloudFormation Template ( Default VPC)

 * Make sure to use AWS Region `eu-central-1`
 * Create a Key Pair